oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 5.1.11 Requirement 11: ROLIE service document

-The ROLIE service document MUST conform with [RFC8322].
+The ROLIE service document MUST be a JSON file that conforms with [RFC8322].

 **TODO: Provide Example**

 ### 5.1.12 Requirement 12: ROLIE category document

-Each ROLIE category document MUST conform with [RFC8322].
+Each ROLIE category document MUST be a JSON file that conforms with [RFC8322].

 **TODO: Provide Example**